satyajit321/Get-ManagerHierarchy/README.md

 Author: Satyajit
 Version: 1.1a

-This is working, however the view is cluttered, need to work on a better view.
+Intial view was cluttered worked on a better view.
+The tree is inverted, however makes it readable and fits the purpose.

 Get-ManagerHierarchy -DepthLevel 10